At the start of the 2016 World T20, if anyone had

-Black Caps surpass all expectations
+Yet the Black Caps have surpassed all expectations to become the

-“The wickets here are obviously a little bit slower than what we have played on back home.
+bunch of players.“The wickets here are obviously a little bit slower than what we have played on back home.
 So it was important to get over here and adapt to the conditions, and realize what different skills need to be used here,”said Martin Guptill, man-of-the-match for his 80 off 48 balls against Pakistan in Mohali.

 The Kiwis caused a sensation in their opening game, beating India by 47 runs in Nagpur, and then they got past arch rivals Australia by 8runs in Dharamsala, before sealing their last-four berth against Pakistan.
 They have now played on three different surfaces in this tournament, surely a test for any ex sub-continental team, but they have passed every time with flying colours.